usnistgov/OSCAL/working/FedRAMP/readme.md

 The current version does this by referencing SP800-53 to match up components against controls.
 A new better version will be simpler, reflecting how in the prior "annotation" step we have effectively moved the intelligence required to do this.
 Given results such as the annotation process can produce, in other words, we should be able to rewrite the worksheet as a profile without reference to an authority (other than what the worksheet itself cites).

-This effectively deals also with the requirement to produce a profile for an arbitrary set of controls referencing either catalogs or profiles (since that resolution has already effectively been done).)
+This effectively deals also with the requirement to produce a profile for an arbitrary set of controls referencing either catalogs or profiles (since we already have code that can test the viability of the profiles we make).

 When resolved against its authority (for FedRAMP we are aiming for the MODERATE baseline of SP800-53), this profile document should be capable of rendetion and display, showing the invoked controls with parameterized values, like any other profile.

-**primary source**: `fedramp-oscal-worksheet.xml` - the worksheet document being assessed - but any OSCAL `framework` should do, as long as it has links in it.
+**primary source**: `fedramp-oscal-worksheet-annotated.xml` - the worksheet document being assessed - but any OSCAL `framework` should do, as long as it has links in it.

 **result**: An OSCAL profile document referencing the authority (catalog or profile) copy of the worksheet is produced, with annotations and parameters included.